- Compliance Committees

 Minimum Time to Allow for Review

 Following IRB approval, the approved application, the IRB-stamped supporting documents, and the IRB approval letter are available to the PI and Supervising Investigator in IRBManager.
-Please read the approval letter carefully as it contains the continuing review date and other important information.
+Please read the approval letter carefully as it contains important information.
 Also, please note that the IRB-stamped informed consent document should be used when enrolling study participants.

-- changes in research personnel (see explanation below);
+- adding or removing research personnel (see explanation below);

-- new or revised advertisements, flyers, or recruitment materials;
+- new or revised advertisements, flyers, or other recruitment materials;

-- the addition of new measures, stimuli, surveys, interview questions, etc.;
+- new or revised measures, stimuli, surveys, interview questions, etc.;

-Minor modifications are changes to research projects or materials that pose no additional risk to participants and no significant ethical concerns.
-Examples of minor modifications include changes in title, co-investigator(s), and/or funding sources; addition or modification of procedures that fall into one of the categories eligible for expedited review; most wording clarifications to consent documents or recruitment materials, etc. These minor modifications may be approved by the Co-chair alone, using the expedited review procedures.
-More extensive modifications may require full board review.
-In either case, revisions or clarifications may be required.
+Minor modifications are changes to non-exempt research projects or materials that pose no additional risk to participants and no significant ethical concerns.
+Examples of minor modifications include changes in title, co-investigators or research assistants, and/or funding sources; addition or modification of procedures that are eligible for expedited review; most wording clarifications to consent documents or recruitment materials, etc. Minor modifications typically do not require review by the full-committee—instead, these submissions are reviewed by IRB Chair(s) or designated IRB members.

 Modifications to exempt research need prior IRB approval only under certain circumstances.
 Information about these circumstances can be found here.

-Changes in research personnel, including a change in Principal Investigator may be submitted by amending the application in IRBManager.
-All research personnel must have completed the appropriate CITI human subjects protection training course before the application may be submitted.
+Changes in principal investigator, supervising investigator, or any research personnel require prior approval for both exempt and non-exempt research.
+All research personnel must have completed the appropriate CITI human subjects protection training course before the amendment for modification may be submitted.

 IRBs are required to regularly review approved research to ensure human subjects protections remain appropriate over the life of the study.
 This process is called “continuing review.”
 Continuing review of non-exempt research is required at intervals appropriate to the degree of risk.
 Intervals are established by the IRB, and vary depending on level of risk to participants, whether the project requires review by the convened IRB, and whether the project is federally funded or FDA-regulated.
 Under the 2018 Common Rule, continuing review is typically not required for research approved via “expedited procedures” (review by an IRB Chair on behalf of the convened IRB) or research that has progressed to the point that remaining activities are limited to data analysis.
 Such research may undergo an abbreviated status check every three years.
 See the IRB guidance Continuing Review for more information.